Fort Lauderdale Kidnapping Attorney

 - the victim is an officer or employee of the U.S. government acting in his or her official duties.

 If the victim is not returned within 24 hours, it’s presumed that the victim has been taken outside of the state or the country.
 While the Federal Bureau of Investigation (FBI) usually investigates federal kidnapping cases, the Immigration and Customs Enforcement (ICE) or other federal agencies may also be involved.

 In federal kidnapping cases, aspects that affect your potential conviction include:

 - how far the victim was moved

 - associated crimes, such as assault or sexual abuse

 - verbal threats or evidence of premeditation

 Depending on the circumstances, the penalties for kidnapping can range from three years up to life in prison.
 If the kidnapping resulted in the death of the victim or another individual, the defendant could face the death penalty.
 Conspiracy to commit kidnapping is also punishable by up to life in prison.

 Experienced defense in Florida

-If you have been accused of related charges in Fort Lauderdale, contact Joffe Law, P.A. today to speak to one of our Broward County kidnapping defense attorneys.
+If you have been accused of related federal charges in Broward County, contact Joffe Law, P.A. today to speak to a Fort Lauderdale kidnapping defense attorney.
 You need experienced counsel on your side.
-We will fight to protect your rights, freedom and reputation.
+Joffe Law, P.A. will fight to protect your rights, freedom and reputation.
 Call today at 954-723-0007 for a free case evaluation.